F--Red Rock Canyon Conserv. Area Fee Collection Svcs.

 Description

-The Department of the Interior, through the Bureau of Land Management, is seeking qualified contractors to provide fee collection services at the Red Rock Canyon National Conservation Area.
-The procurement aims to manage on-site ticket sales and reservations, ensuring high-quality customer service and compliance with federal financial transaction guidelines.
-This contract is crucial for maintaining operational efficiency and supporting conservation efforts at a site that attracts millions of visitors annually.
-Interested small businesses must submit their quotations electronically by October 11, 2024, and direct any questions to Yvette Daltorio at ydaltorio@blm.gov or by phone at 774-278-3998.
+The Department of the Interior, specifically the Bureau of Land Management (BLM), is seeking qualified contractors to provide fee collection services at the Red Rock Canyon National Conservation Area.
+The procurement aims to manage on-site ticket sales and reservations, ensuring high-quality customer service and compliance with federal financial guidelines, with a contract period from December 1, 2024, to November 30, 2025, and four optional one-year extensions through November 30, 2029.
+This opportunity is significant as it supports the management of a popular outdoor site that attracts millions of visitors annually, contributing to conservation efforts and enhancing visitor experiences.
+Interested small businesses must submit their quotations electronically by October 18, 2024, and can direct inquiries to Yvette Daltorio at ydaltorio@blm.gov or by phone at 774-278-3998.

 Point(s) of Contact